Yashi-9/Hardware-Sales-Insights/README.md

  - **Insights:**
 1. Overall Sales Trends

-   Strong Overall Sales: Total sales show a positive trend across the year, peaking in January, July, and notably in October & November indicating seasonal or campaign-driven uplift.
+- Strong Overall Sales: Total sales show a positive trend across the year, peaking in January, July, and notably in October & November indicating seasonal or campaign-driven uplift.

-   Significant Drop in September: A sharp decline in sales, possibly due to supply chain issues or demand fluctuation.
+ - Significant Drop in September: A sharp decline in sales, possibly due to supply chain issues or demand fluctuation.

-   Volatile Growth: Month-over-month % fluctuates considerably.
+ - Volatile Growth: Month-over-month % fluctuates considerably.

-    Roughly 17.7% of products account for ~80% of revenue.
+ - roughly 17.7% of products account for ~80% of revenue.

-3. Channel Performance:
+2. Channel Performance:

- Brick & Mortar Dominance: Brick & Mortar sales consistently contribute the largest share of the total sales throughout the year.
+ - Brick & Mortar Dominance: Brick & Mortar sales consistently contribute the largest share of the total sales throughout the year.

- E-Commerce Growth: E-Commerce sales show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year  suggesting increased online engagement or effective digital campaigns.
+ - E-Commerce Growth: E-Commerce sales show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year  suggesting increased online engagement or effective digital campaigns.

-🎯 Target Gap Analysis
+3. 🎯 Target Gap Analysis

-Monthly Target: ₹90M
+   - Monthly Target: ₹90M

-Performance: Missed in multiple months.
+   - Performance: Missed in multiple months.

-Cumulative Shortfall: Approx. ₹8M – Indicates missed opportunities or forecasting issues.
+   - Cumulative Shortfall: Approx. ₹8M – Indicates missed opportunities or forecasting issues.

 3. Specific Observations: